keylime/enhancements/73-offline-attestation.md

-- The first key security aspect here is to convince ourselves (and others) that the record generated by the `registrar` to indicate the association between EK and AIK is enough.
+- The first key security aspect here is to convince ourselves (and others) that the record generated by the `registrar` to indicate the association between EK and AK is enough.
 Once this is done, offline attestation has basically the same level of security of the online attestation (which was already evaluated) as it uses the very same code base.
 - The second key security aspect is the level of trust one needs to have on the